Software available to all students:

 Can I install Microsoft Office on a Mac?

-What versions of Office and Windows are available?
+What versions of Office are available?

 What do I do when I see a white screen, java error or .ica error once I attempt to launch software after I log in?